You know, I'm watching a television in here and these people in the media are going nuts.

 Now, granted, my speculation and theorization would be a little bit more informed than the average person.

-But all right, what's uh what's the question?
+But, all right, what's the question?

 Ask me the question.